scottsullivan/pIOIO_blink/README.md

 <img src="http://i.imgur.com/vhgT5N9.jpg" />

 For this project we're going to use <a href="http://processing.org/">Processing</a>, a language built on Java to build an Android application that will simply turn on and off a LED every time you touch the screen using the Android IOIO board.
+The IOIO is a microcontroller and has very similar capabilities to an Arduino, except this microcontroller specifically plays nicely with Android devices.
+In this post, we'll be using the IOIO board for simple digital output, the most basic IOIO capability.
+We can also use the IOIO for pulse-width-modulated digital output and analog input.

+If you're not familiar with using Processing to write Android applications check out this <a href="http://processing.org/tutorials/android/">Android Processing Tutorial</a> by Jer Thorp and the<a href="http://wiki.processing.org/w/Android">Android Processing Wiki.</a> We'll specificially be using the <a href="https://github.com/PinkHatSpike/pioio">PIOIO</a> library for Processing by PinkHatSpike.

 Here's what it will look like (<a href="https://vimeo.com/88686061">link to Vimeo page</a>):
 <a href="https://vimeo.com/88686061"><img src="http://i.imgur.com/BMr66Ti.jpg" title="Video link" /></a>

-### How to use Processing in Android Mode
-   * <a href="http://processing.org/tutorials/android/">Android Processing Tutorial</a> by Jer Thorp
-   * <a href="http://wiki.processing.org/w/Android">Android Processing Wiki</a>

-### IOIO Processing library
-  * <a href="https://github.com/PinkHatSpike/pioio">PIOIO</a> by PinkHatSpike

 ### Hardware used
+Before we dig in to the code, you'll need to pick up this hardware.
+You can get most of it from <a href="https://www.sparkfun.com/">Sparkfun</a>.
   * <a href="https://www.sparkfun.com/products/11343">IOIO-OTG</a> from Sparkfun
   * <a href="https://www.sparkfun.com/products/9434">Bluetooth USB Module Mini</a> from Sparkfun
   * <a href="http://www.adafruit.com/products/328">Lithium Ion Polymer Battery - 3.7v 2500mAh</a> from Adafruit